 Learn how to be a successful entrepreneur by understanding how to evaluate business opportunities and ideas in the online course from AdelaideX.
 (AdelaideX)

-Establishing Industry Research Projects
+Establishing Industry Research Projects (My Uni course)

 Many HDR projects include some interaction with industry.
 This lecture will address how to set up an industry linked project.
 (AGRS)